ancorasir/ME336-2020Spring/Week 07 Introduction to TensorFlow/ReadMe.md

   jupyter notebook
   ```

+  ---
+  **NOTE**

+  If you don't see you tf2.0 environment in jupyter notebook, please follow the (instructions in week 6)[https://github.com/bionicdl-sustech/ME336/tree/master/Week%2006%20Introduction%20to%20Python#environment-in-jupyter-notebook]

+  ---
 <!--
 - [TensorFlow Basics](https://www.guru99.com/tensor-tensorflow.html): Tensor, Shape, Type, Graph, Sessions & Operators
 - Tutorials: the examples are handwritten digits classification and image classification.
 The datasets used is [MNIST]((http://yann.lecun.com/exdb/mnist/)) and [FASHION MNIST](https://github.com/zalandoresearch/fashion-mnist#get-the-data), and they have been downloaded as mnist.npz and Fashion-MNIST in week07 folder.